Weepy Sores (Wet Eczema) in Atopic Dermatitis

 Wet wrap therapy

-Wet-wrap therapy, with or without a topical corticosteroid, is another technique that can help weepy sores from atopic dermatitis.
-Wet- wrap therapy involves applying the medication (if using) and wrapping the affected area in a layer of wetted gauze, cotton, or bandages, followed by a layer of dry bandages.
+With or without a topical corticosteroid, wet-wrap therapy is another technique that can help weepy sores from atopic dermatitis.
+Wet-wrap therapy involves applying the medication (if using) and wrapping the affected area in a layer of wetted gauze, cotton, or bandages, followed by a layer of dry bandages.
 Wet-wrap therapy helps improve the moisture of the affected skin, improves the penetration of the topical medicine, and provides a physical barrier against scratching.7

 Phototherapy, which uses ultraviolet light waves directed at the skin, is a second-line treatment strategy.
-That is, it is only recommended for use after other treatments and lifestyle approaches have failed to improve symptoms of atopic dermatitis.
-Phototherapy is sometimes used as a maintenance therapy in people with chronic AD.8
+Meaning it is only recommended for use after other treatments and lifestyle approaches have failed to improve atopic dermatitis symptoms.
+Phototherapy is sometimes used as a maintenance therapy in people with chronic atopic dermatitis.8

 Other symptoms of atopic dermatitis

 In addition to the weepy sores, atopic dermatitis can cause a rash, scaly patches, itch, bumps or papules, blisters, and a change in skin color.
 Some people also experience eye symptoms or cracks behind the ears.
-Over time, the areas of skin affected by AD may become thickened.
+Over time, the areas of skin affected by atopic dermatitis may become thickened.